kkortes/async-await-websockets/README.md

 ### log (function)

-With the parameter signature `(event, websocketKey, async, error, body, response)` you can create custom server logging for all events called through `root`-directory.
+With the parameter signature `(event, websocketKey, async, error, body, result)` you can create custom server logging for all events called through `root`-directory.

 Default: `undefined`